 I used my favorite 9-inch cast iron skillet for this pie -- you can read here how I got it.
 I give thanks for it each time I use it.
 Just like I give thanks for all the little and big joys in my life, from my family of humans and animals to my friends to this blog and you, my readers, who I love and will never take for granted.

 This pie is as traditional as it gets -- without the butter, of course, and the egg wash.
-Instead, I use vegan butter sticks which do a fine job of making the crust flaky and tender with no animals harmed.
+Instead, I use vegan butter, which does a fine job of making the crust flaky and tender with no animals harmed.
 If you don't mind using shortening, which is usually vegan (and be sure to use the one that free of trans fats), you could substitute half the vegan butter with shortening and you'll have an even flakier crust.

 Vegan Skillet Apple Pie